Breens-Mbaka/Ghaname/README.md

 # Ghaname
-> Ghaname is a web application that gives Ghanian names based on the day of week you were born
+> This is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.

 ## Table of contents
 * [Project description](#project-description)